Visit Krakow

-Reaching Kraków is relatively straightforward and the city is well served by air, rail, and road, both domestically and from other european destinations.
+Reaching Kraków is relatively straightforward and the city is well served by air, rail, and road, both domestically and from other European destinations.
 But it’s worth bearing a few things in mind, especially if you’re flying with certain budget airlines or coming in by car

-Landing in Krakow
+Landing in Kraków

-By Air
+Reaching Kraków By Air

 Most air passengers will arrive via Kraków’s John Paul II International Airport and, if possible, this is where you want to land.
 But a number of budget airlines fly into the airport at Katowice, which is further away.

 The majority of companies serving Kraków are budget airlines, so it’s possible to pick up a cheap ticket provided you book early enough.
 As with any flight, prices to Kraków and availability can vary enormously.
 Easter flights, in particular, are likely to sell out many months in advance.
-Use a comparison site like Skyscanner and start looking roughly three months ahead of your departure.
+Use a comparison site like 12go and start looking roughly three months ahead of your departure.
 You’ll often get a better deal if you can be flexible when you travel.

-John Paul II International Airport, Krakow
+John Paul II International Airport, Kraków

 John Paul II International Airport